Ecocide could become an international crime

-There could be a new international law to make ecocide a crime.
+There could be a new law on the international statute books.
+Lawyers across the globe are drafting regulations to make ecocide a crime.
 Ecocide is the destruction of the world's ecosystems.
-Lawyers across the globe are drafting a proposal to make ecocide a crime, similar to crimes against humanity, war crimes and genocide.
-A professor from University College London (UCL) and a former judge at the International Criminal Court are leading this initiative.
-It has attracted support from several European countries, and island nations at risk from rising sea levels, such as the Maldives.
-A UK politician called for ecocide to be incorporated into law.
+Lawyers want to make it a legally enforceable crime, much like crimes against humanity, war crimes and genocide.
+The initiative is being led by a professor from University College London (UCL) and a former judge at the International Criminal Court.
+It has attracted support from several European countries, notably France and Belgium.
+Island nations at risk from rising sea levels, such as Vanuatu and the Maldives, have voiced their support.
+A politician in the UK has called for ecocide to be incorporated into law.